A modified risk detection approach of biomarkers by frailty effect on multiple time to event data: Application on breast cancer data

 \section{Application on breast cancer data}

 Analysis has been performed on a breast cancer dataset obtained from fresh frozen breast cancer tissue of every third patient diagnosed and treated between 1991 and 2004 at the Koo Foundation Sun-Yat-Sen Cancer Center.
 Patients whose the follow-up period is less than three years, other than the cause of death were excluded from the study.
 In case of non-availability of the designated sample, the following one was selected.
 A total of 447 samples were obtained out of which 135 samples were excluded due to insufficient RNA (n=1), poor RNA (n=116) or unacceptable micro-array quality (n=18).
 So, a total of 312 samples were eligible for the study.
 In addition to that, gene expression of additional 14 breast carcinoma samples was also selected, which were collected between 1999 and 2004.
 As a result, the dataset consists of disease information of 326 female patients.
 All the patients were treated according to the guidelines National Comprehensive Cancer Network.
 Following a modified mastectomy or breast-conserving surgery plus dissection of axillary nodes, the patients were given radiotherapy, adjuvant chemotherapy and/or, hormonal therapy.
 Neoadjuvant chemotherapy was provided to patients with locally advanced disease.
-The study was approved by the institutional ethics board (ID number 20020128A) and ethically approved for samples without obtainable informed consent.
+This is an open-source data readily available in GEO database (GSE20685) and the study was performed with all necessary consents and ethics.
+Hence, we did not require any separate ethical approval or consent for our study.

 Breast cancer is one of the most common types of cancer diagnosed in females.
 The standard treatment protocol for breast cancer is surgery, followed by chemotherapy.
 A patient might experience progression of disease after surgery.
 In our study, they can either develop distant metastasis (Eventmet), i.e., tumour growth at a distant place or might experience death.
 The patients are observed for a period, and if they do not experience any of the event (Eventmet or death), their survival time is censored.